-We have a 33% interest in a consortium that will charter four newbuilding 160,400-cubic meter LNG carriers for a period of 20 years to the Angola LNG Project, which is being developed by subsidiaries of Chevron Corporation, Sociedade Nacional de Combustiveis de Angola EP, BP Plc, Total S.A., and Eni SpA.
+We have a 33% interest in a joint venture that will charter four newbuilding 160,400-cubic meter LNG carriers for a period of 20 years to the Angola LNG Project, which is being developed by subsidiaries of Chevron Corporation, Sociedade Nacional de Combustiveis de Angola EP, BP Plc, Total S.A., and Eni SpA.
 Final award of the charter contract was made in December 2007.
 The vessels will be chartered at fixed rates, with inflation adjustments, commencing in 2011.
-Mitsui & Co., Ltd. and NYK Bulkship (Europe) Ltd., have 34% and 33% interests in the consortium, respectively.
+Mitsui & Co., Ltd. and NYK Bulkship (Europe) Ltd. have 34% and 33% interests in the joint venture, respectively.
 In accordance with existing agreements, we are required to offer to Teekay LNG our 33% interest in these vessels and related charter contracts no later than 180 days before the scheduled delivery dates of the vessels.
 Deliveries of the vessels are scheduled between August 2011 and January 2012.
-Please read Item 1 - Financial Statements: Note 16(b) - Commitments and Contingencies - Joint Ventures.
+In February 2011, we offered to Teekay LNG our 33% ownership interest in these vessels and related charter contracts.
+In March 2011, the transaction was approved by the Board of Directors of Teekay LNG's general partner and by its Conflicts Committee.
+Please read Item 18 - Financial Statements: Note 16(b) - Commitments and Contingencies - Joint Ventures.